learnlatex/learnlatex.github.io/en/lesson-03.md

 This is a first document.
 \end{document}
 ```
-Save the file and typeset it to a PDF document: if you are using a local LaTeX
+Save the file and typeset it to a PDF document; if you are using a local LaTeX
 installation, the exact button to press will depend on the editor you have
 picked.
 You should get a PDF file that contains the text above _plus_ a page
-number: LaTeX adds that automatically.
+number; LaTeX adds that automatically.

 View the output `first.pdf` with
 whatever program you prefer for PDF viewing.